terrylinooo/easybash/ubuntu/18.04/README.md

 # Ubuntu 18.04 (Bionic Beaver)

+You can test them before using on your production server.
+There is a `Vagrantfile` in this folder allows you to test them quickly in your virtual machine.
+Make sure to change `config.vm.synced_folder` or comment out this line.

 | Package | Shell | Category | `-v system` | `-v lastet` | `-v mainline` | `-v {n}`
 | --- | --- | --- | --- | --- | --- | ---
 | Apache | `apache.sh` | Web Server | 2.4.29 | 2.4.43 | x | x |